goworkshops/k8s-example-kubedredger/EXERCISE.md

 - This method will be called to create/update configuration files
 - Note that it takes a `ConfigRequest` with filename, content, create flag, and permissions

-## Part 3: Implement the Reconcile Logic
+## 3: Implement the Reconcile Logic

 Implement the add/update logic in your reconcile loop, in `internal/controller/configuration_controller.go`